Query Optimization in the Wild: Realities and Trends: QO Evolution: The Past and Present

 These trends represent a natural evolution, moving from a narrow, static view of optimization to a more dynamic, holistic, and composable one.
 First, we will explore the collaboration between QO and query execution (QE) to ensure robust performance.
 Second, we will discuss the convergence of QO with workload optimization (WO), expanding the scope from a single query to optimizing the entire workload.
 Finally, we will analyze what is perhaps the most transformative shift: the move away from monolithic, customized optimizers toward a more agile and composable QO architecture, enabling faster innovation and cross-engine collaboration in modern data platforms.

-\section{QO Evolution: the Past and Present}
+\section{QO Evolution: The Past and Present}

 The evolution of QO is best understood through a historical lens.
 The history of QO is deeply intertwined with the evolution of relational databases.
 As shown in Figure~\ref{fig:qohistory}, over the past five decades, relational systems have progressed through various architectural shifts, from data warehouses and MPP (Massively Parallel Processing) databases to big data platforms, cloud databases, data lakes, and modern lakehouse architectures.
 QO has evolved alongside these trends.
 However, interestingly, if you look closely, many of today’s optimizers still rely on foundational QO frameworks introduced decades ago.
-Four frameworks in particular, System R~\cite{systemR}, Volcano~\cite{volcano}, Cascades~\cite{cascades}, and Starburst~\cite{starburst} have stood the test of time.
+Four frameworks in particular, System R~\cite{systemR}, Starburst~\cite{starburst}, Volcano~\cite{volcano}, and Cascades~\cite{cascades} have stood the test of time.
 System R pioneered the work on query optimization.
-Volcano and Cascades introduced extensible and modular architectures that are still widely used in modern database systems\cite{sqlserver,FabricDW, scope,spanner,lyu2021greenplum,begoli2018apache,soliman2014orca}.
 Starburst’s optimizer remains to be the QO for IBM Db2~\cite{db2} today.
+Volcano and Cascades introduced extensible and modular architectures that are still widely used in modern database systems~\cite{sqlserver,FabricDW, scope,spanner,lyu2021greenplum,begoli2018apache,soliman2014orca}.
 The enduring success of these QO architectures is due to their powerful extensibility and adaptability.
 Although recent years have seen a surge in new relational query engines, their query optimizers are all derived from the same time-tested architectures, primarily the Cascades/Volcano framework, and thus share significant similarities.
+Below, we outline the standard Cascades/Volcano-based QO architecture adopted by the majority of today's database systems~\cite{sqlserver,FabricDW, scope,spanner,lyu2021greenplum,begoli2018apache,soliman2014orca}.